playonbsd-rs/pobsd-wcip/README.md

 ### Installation
 You need to install `steamctl` (games/steamctl) and openssl (security/openssl/1.1).

-You can install `wcip` using `cargo install wcip` and with following env variables (to adapt according to your openssl version if different from the one indicated above):
+You can install `wcip` using `cargo install wcip` with following env variables (to adapt according to your openssl version if different from the one indicated above):
 ```
 OPENSSL_LIB_DIR=/usr/local/lib/eopenssl11/